UndefinedCreations/docs/stellar/usage/command-executions.md

     }
 ```

 In this example, the command execution will only run if `/greet name` is typed.
-The sender is automatically cast into whatever `Class` is specified before the function, which must be or extend `CommandSender`.
-If the cast is unsuccessful, then the function will not be run. **If you wish to just use a `CommandSender`, you can omit this parameter.**
+The generic type `T` here is customizable to anything that extends CommandSender, and the function will only be called if the cast is successful.
 :::

 ## Command Runnables